danilofneto/Rossmann-Store-Sales/README.md

 ![salesByCompetitionDistance](img/sales_by_competition_distance.PNG)

-Sales grow more to store types "A" and "D".
+Stores type A and D has higher sales

-Sales grow more in public Holidays.
+Sales increase on public Holidays.

-Sales grow more to smaller assortment.
+Sales are increased to smaller assortment.

 ![sales](img/sales_by_store_type_hollidays.PNG)

 ## Machine Learning Models

-I used in this step the models:
+Models used in this project:
 * Average - Baseline
 * Linear Regression
 * Lasso Regression
 * Random Forest Regressor
 * XGBoost Regressor

-The perfromance result indicate that i continue with XGBoost and Random Forest Models.

 ## Models Performance

-XGBoost presents the best performance and time of execution, with a accuracity of **98.1%**.
+XGBoost presents the best performance with a accuracy of **98%**.

 ![xgboostFinalPerformance](img/xgboostFinalPerformance.PNG)

 ## Convert Model Performance to Business Values

-In test data, I calcuted the prediction and comparision with the worst and better cenaries.
-The model brings a safety data to the CEO decision to sales reform investiment.
+Based on the dataset we can imagine scenarios for the worst, best and ideal cases.

 ![businessPerformance](img/businessPerformance.PNG)